lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked" cx="50" cy="50" r="45"/>
 </svg>

 It's not ideal to hard-code the radius in this way but it's not possible to set it via CSS.
-It *does* at least scale proportionately when we change the size of the parent `<svg>` element as shown below.
+It *does* at least scale proportionately when we change the size of the parent `<svg>` element as demonstrated below.

 Half size: